jt827859032/jt827859032.github.io/README.md

 >  In me the tiger sniffs the rose.

 ## Description
-This is my personal technology blog, which is mainly used to sum up what I've learned and will occasionally be used as a photos displaying platform.
+This is my personal technology blog, which is mainly used to sum up what I've learned and will occasionally displays my own photos.

 ## Author
 **yun_yang**